Have Questions?

 This form will become available for you to complete in your Student Admissions Portal approximately six (6) weeks before your start date.
 It should be completed as soon as you have determined how you will pay tuition.
 PLEASE NOTE – The form does not accept multiple submissions.
 If your payment plans change after submitting, email your Enrollment Advisor right away.

 Yes.
-The loan application requires a hard credit inquiry through our lending partner which appears on your credit report and can influence your credit scores.
+The loan application requires a hard credit check.
 Each subsequent loan application will require a separate credit inquiry, so we recommend that you request an appropriate loan amount when you initially apply.

 Yes.
 You can apply for a loan up to 90 days prior to the start date of the program.
-Galvanize will not certify your loan until you have been accepted and sign an enrollment agreement.
+Hack Reactor will not certify your loan until you have been accepted and signed an enrollment agreement.

 Yes.
 We require all students to pay the upfront Course Deposit of $100.00 at the time of enrollment.

-Yes.
-Borrowers may be eligible for additional funding for living expenses.
-Please note: our lending partners do not offer, nor will Galvanize certify, any loans exclusively for living expenses.
+Yes, borrowers may be eligible to receive additional funding to cover living expenses from specific lenders.
+However, please note that our lending partners do not offer, and Galvanize will not certify, loans solely for living expenses.

 Yes.
 The form will prompt you to indicate the current status of your loan application.
 The Bursar Team actively monitors financing approvals and will reach out directly if they require additional information to confirm.